Dhghomon/easy_rust/README.md

 }
 ```

+This prints `[8.9, 8.0, 7.6]`.

 On the opposite side of `.ok()` is `.ok_or()` and `ok_or_else()`.
 This turns an `Option` into a `Result`.
 It is called `.ok_or()` because a `Result` gives an `Ok` **or** an `Err`, so you have to let it know what the `Err` value will be.
 That is because `None` in an `Option` doesn't have any information.
 Also, you can see now that the *else* part in the names of these methods means that it has a closure.

 We can take our `Option` from the `Company` struct and turn it into a `Result` this way.
-For long-term error handling it is good to create your own type of error, and we will do that later.
+For long-term error handling it is good to create your own type of error.
 But for now we just give it an error message, so it becomes a `Result<String, &str>`.

 ```rust
 // Everything before main() is exactly the same